dacoder123456m/maindacoder123456m.github.io/README.md

 # The-Secret-Society
-Just a "Perfectly Normal Html Site"
+Just a "Perfectly Normal HTML Site"
 Have Fun
-If You Want Me To Remove Your Game Site I Will Happily Remove It But I Do Give Credit This Is Just Connecting The Dots Of All Of Your Great Sites Please Tell Me If You Want It Removed.
-Go to chrome settings and go to privacy and security click site settings and click site settings click popups and redirects click "sites can send popups and use redirects"
+If you want me to remove your game site, I will happily remove it but I do give credit.
+This is just connecting all of your great sites.
+Please notify me if you want it removed.
+Please allow pop-ups on this site.
+Here's how: Go to chrome settings, go to privacy and security, click "site settings", click "popups and redirects" and then click "sites can send popups and use redirects".
-This Is A Clone Of Dacoder12.github.io Because It Got Blocked I Am The Same Person
+This Is A Clone Of Dacoder12.github.io for an alternative if it gets blocked.
+I am the same person logged in on an alt.